 I graduated cum laude with a Bachelor’s of Liberal Arts degree from Harvard University in Extension Studies (Concentration: Psychology; Minor Concentration: Creative Writing) and received a Dean’s Award of Achievement.
 During my undergraduate years, I studied as a Visiting Student at New York University’s Tisch School of the Arts and spent two terms at Cambridge University (St. Catharine’s College), studying Shakespearean Theatre and Theatricality and English Literature.

-I will graduate summa cum laude with a 4.0 GPA in May with the Master’s of Liberal Arts in the field of Creative Writing and Literature from Harvard University (Extension).
+I graduated summa cum laude with a 4.0 GPA with the Master’s of Liberal Arts in the field of Creative Writing and Literature from Harvard University (Extension).
 My Master’s thesis has been nominated for the top prize in my field.
 The thesis is a novel that follows three characters in search of varying definitions of freedom during the Civil War, Reconstruction and the Jim Crow South.
 When all three narratives collide, so do issues of racism, sexism and white supremacy, creating violent upheaval in a small southern town.

-I have had my writing published in the Harvard Summer Review and am currently co-editing an anthology on women’s resilience with Harvard instructor and published author Dr. Elisabeth McKetta.
+I have had my writing published in the Harvard Summer Review and am currently co-editing an anthology on women’s resilience with Harvard instructor and published author Dr. Elisabeth Sharp McKetta.

 As an adult, I am not only interested in telling my own stories but I am also interested in helping others champion the courage and skills needed to tell their stories, be it through fiction or nonfiction.
 While I may spend hours editing and working one-on-one with a writer to bring out a story that feels complete and truthful to them, the time I spend as an editor feels effortless.
 Working with both novice and experienced writers is an immensely fulfilling and purposeful role that I am honored to fill.